tamil-phy/tamil-phy.github.io/notes/note5.md

-# What I am Going to Talk About at the PINN Conference
+# A Preview of My Session at the PINN Conference

 Most people wonder how a physicist ended up working in clinical trials.
 The truth is, it all began with the habits I picked up in physics.
 When I once asked Newton how you actually quantify force, the answer was: you need calculus.
 That got me hooked.
 After solving every example in the textbook on differential equations, I thought I had cracked the code of how systems behave at least in time, for single variables.
 But soon I realized the world is rarely that simple.
 My professor then introduced me to partial differential equations (PDEs), which take the same ideas but extend them to describe how systems evolve across both space and time.